oliverfindl/vue-svg-inline-plugin/README.md

 Array of attributes (lowercase strings) which should be merged.

 * **`attributes.add`:**
 Array of attributes (objects with name (lowercase string) and value (string) properties), which should be added.
-If attribute already exists, it will be merged or skipped depending on mergeAttributes option.
+If attribute already exists, it will be merged or skipped depending on `attributes.merge` option.

 * **`attributes.data`:**
 Array of attributes (lowercase strings) which should be transformed into data-attributes.
-If data-attribute already exists, it will be merged or skipped depending on mergeAttributes option.
+If data-attribute already exists, it will be merged or skipped depending on `attributes.merge` option.

 * **`attributes.remove`:**
 Array of attributes (lowercase strings) which should be removed.